AFCMS/minetest-skin-server/README.md

 cd frontend && npm run build && cd ..
 ```

+> **Note**
-> 🛈 You can run the frontend in development mode on another port with `npm start` while the backend is running, it will still use the backend's API
+> You can run the frontend in development mode on another port with `npm start` while the backend is running, it will still use the backend's API

 8. Build and run backend